snowman-repos/book/project_managers/README.md

 This article focuses on why and how a Web Project Manager should resolve common issues that cause internal team conflicts that ultimately stall web projects and lower team morale.

 DYSFUNCTIONAL DIGITAL FAMILIES
 Web designers hate developers, developers whine about designers and both bitch about the Web Project Managers – this is the stereotypical view of the relationship between these three parts of a web project team that resembles what social workers would undoubtedly call a dysfunctional digital family.

-An old sepia picture of a man and two women in hysterics with laughterWhy can’t we just all get along like this?
 The reasons for these notoriously frosty relationships have been well documented over time in articles such as:

 Two Cats in a Sack: Designer-Developer Discord